Baby development: how it happens

-- Hearing is the ability to hear, listen to and interpret sounds.
+- Hearing is the ability to hear, listen to and understand sounds.

-- Speech and language is the ability to produce and understand sounds that form words.
+- Speech and language is the ability to make and understand sounds that form words.

 - Social behaviour and understanding is the ability to learn and interact with others.
 It includes skills for play and connecting and communicating.